 Q: How does a hydrogen fuel cell differ from a traditional battery?

 A: Unlike batteries, hydrogen fuel cells do not store energy internally.
-They generate electricity continuously as long as they are supplied with fuel (hydrogen) and an oxidant (oxygen).
+On the flip side, they generate electricity continuously as long as they are supplied with fuel (hydrogen) and an oxidant (oxygen).
 Batteries, on the other hand, store a finite amount of energy and need to be recharged once depleted.

 Q: Are hydrogen fuel cells safe to use?